sotiris-chrysanthou/LACrimes/README.md

 ORDER BY TotalReports DESC
 LIMIT 1;
 ```
-### **Query 6**: Find the top-5 Area names with regards to total number of crimes reported per day for a specific date range.
+### **Query6**: Find the top-5 Area names with regards to total number of crimes reported per day for a specific date range.
 The same for Rpt Dist No.

 ### Top 5 areas
 ```sql